una-language/una-language/readme.md

 # Una

-<i>Una</i> is an experimental functional programming language that took the best parts from Javascript, Python and Lisp.
+<i>Una</i> is a functional programming language that took the best parts from Javascript, Lisp and Python.

 ## Showcase